Many have tried, but no one has really succeeded in defining news.

 Just as the public holds control in the voting booth and can guide the direction of government, citizens also establish guidelines for acceptable business practices through the democratic process.
 If prescription drug prices rise much faster than overall price trends, the public may demand that the government regulate the pharmaceutical industry.
 Empowered voters express their will based on the accurate information they get from media reports on pharmaceutical companies or other business operations.
 The watchdog role of the media extends to our national system of social values.
 If individual levels of incr and frustration reveal themselves in increasing incidents of road rage, people may begin to look for solutions to the problem.
 Campaigns and public service may appear advising people to show courtesy on the roads we share or to give way to angry drivers.
 Just as watchdogs alert their owners to unusual activity, the media alert citizens to important information.
 The interactions between government, media and public opinion are not simple.
 Media may, at times, lead public opinion.
 At other times, media may reflect changing public attitudes.
 But there is no doubt that presentation of information by media is part of our self-governance.

 People watch news and read newspapers in search of factual information and, at times, to correct misinformation about a story.
 Without the credibility of offering accurate information, news makers have nothing.
 If a news organization loses its reputation for accuracy, it has nothing else to offer.

-The Morning News, 3rd edition, coming next month!
-Watch for it.
+The Morning News, 4th Edition is coming soon!
+Watch for more announcements.